fw_9c8sfefo4mde.jpg

 about this tour

-LOCAL VINEYARD TASTING TOUR Visit a well-known winery in the Maipo Valley, just outside Santiago, where you’ll learn about the Carménère grape: an important part of Chile’s wine identity.
+Visit a well-known winery in the Maipo Valley, just outside Santiago, where you’ll learn about the Carménère grape: an important part of Chile’s wine identity.
 The tour includes a relaxed walk through the cellars, a ride through the vineyard by horse-drawn carriage, and a tasting of selected wines.
 Along the way, you’ll hear stories that connect the place to moments from Chile’s past.
 There’s also an on-site museum with a collection of native artifacts that offer a look into local cultural traditions.

 • 1